RedTeamOperations/Red-Infra-Craft/README.md

 - Designed to be intuitive and easy to use, reducing the learning curve for red teamers.
 - Provides thorough documentation and guides to assist users at every step.

-let's craft infrastructures together with RedInfraCraft!
+Let's craft infrastructures together with RedInfraCraft!

 <br>